-- (1) The Mallinckrodt Chemical Co.
-Destrehan Plant was involved in early uranium processing work for the manufacture of atomic weapons. - (2) The Board already recommended that special exposure status be granted to employees in the Uranium Division who worked there between 1949 and 1957.
-NIOSH reported that there were no substantial differences in site operations or workplace monitoring practices at this facility for 1958 as compared to the earlier time period. - (3) NIOSH reported that it was unable to locate sufficient monitoring data or information on radiological operations at this facility to be able to complete accurate individual dose reconstructions for the potential internal exposures to uranium progeny to which these workers may have been subjected. - (4) 42 C.F.R. § 83.14 permits a NIOSH-initiated SEC petition when NIOSH has attempted to conduct a dose reconstruction for a cancer claimant and finds that the dose reconstruction cannot be completed because there is insufficient information to estimate the radiation doses of the claimant with sufficient accuracy.
-NIOSH reached this conclusion for a claimant from the Mallinckrodt Chemical Co., Destrehan St. Plant, St. Louis, MO, and subsequently notified the claimant and provided information to the claimant about the SEC petitioning process. - (5) Pursuant to 42 C.F.R. § 83.13(c)(1), NIOSH determined that there is insufficient information to either: (1) estimate the maximum radiation dose, for every type of cancer for which radiation doses are reconstructed, that could have been incurred under plausible circumstances by any member of the class; or (2) estimate the radiation doses of members of the class more precisely than a maximum dose estimate. - (6) The Board concurred with the NIOSH evaluation and recommended the proposed class for addition to the SEC: - (7) Although NIOSH found that it is not possible to completely reconstruct radiation doses for these employees, NIOSH intends to use any available internal and external monitoring data that may be available for an individual claim (and can be interpreted using existing NIOSH dose reconstruction processes or procedures).
+- (1) The Metallurgical Laboratory was involved in the earliest research and development work for the manufacture of atomic weapons. - (2) NIOSH was unable to locate sufficient monitoring data or information on radiological operations at this facility to be able to complete accurate individual dose reconstructions for the potential internal and external exposures to plutonium, radium, fission products, uranium, and uranium progeny to which these workers may have been subjected.
+The Board concurs with this conclusion. - (3) NIOSH determined that health may have been endangered for the workers exposed to radiation at this facility during the time period in question. - (4) 42 C.F.R. § 83.14 permits a NIOSH-initiated SEC petition when NIOSH has attempted to conduct a dose reconstruction for a cancer claimant and finds that the dose reconstruction cannot be completed because there is insufficient information to estimate the radiation doses of the claimant with sufficient accuracy.
+NIOSH reached this conclusion for a claimant from Metallurgical Laboratory, Chicago, IL, and subsequently notified the claimant and provided information to the claimant about the SEC petitioning process. - (5) Pursuant to 42 C.F.R. § 83.13(c)(1), NIOSH determined that there is insufficient information to either: (1) estimate the maximum radiation dose, for every type of cancer for which radiation doses are reconstructed, that could have been incurred under plausible circumstances by any member of the class; or (2) estimate the radiation doses of members of the class more precisely than a maximum dose estimate. - (6) The Board concurred with the NIOSH evaluation and recommended the proposed class for addition to the SEC. - (7) Although NIOSH found that it is not possible to completely reconstruct radiation doses for these employees, NIOSH intends to use any available internal and external monitoring data that may be available for an individual claim (and can be interpreted using existing NIOSH dose reconstruction processes or procedures).
 Further, NIOSH has determined that occupational medical dose for all workers can be reconstructed.
 Therefore, partial dose reconstructions for individuals with non-presumptive cancers or fewer than 250 days employment in the class period may be performed using these data as appropriate.